Ignited gas burner on a cooktop

 Read on to learn more about the different types of cooktops and how they work.

-1. GAS OR ELECTRIC COOKTOPS
+1. GAS COOKTOPS

 Gas cooktops use natural gas or liquid propane in an open flame to cook food.
 They offer responsive control over heat adjustments since the flame can be adjusted instantly, and you don’t need to wait for a heating element to heat up or cool down.
 Because you can see the color and size of the flame, you have a clear idea at all times of how your food is being heated.
 An open flame is also able to reach up the sides of some pans, which can be a benefit when cooking with sculpted pans such as woks.
 In order to install a gas cooktop, your kitchen needs to have a gas line.

-Electric cooktops cook food using heated metal coils or heating elements often housed in a flat glass or ceramic surface.
-They’re good for getting to a boil quickly since they effectively direct energy to the bottom of the pot and not around it, and they do not require the use of any special cookware.
 Electric cooktops featuring a glass or ceramic top are also easy to clean due to their smooth, flat surface.
 In order to keep from scratching your electric cooktop, you may need to use a special cleaner.
 Learn more about electric cooktops as well as the benefits of gas and electric stoves.

-2. INDUCTION COOKTOPS
+3. INDUCTION COOKTOPS

 An induction cooktop is a type of electric cooktop that uses electromagnetism to heat cookware, essentially turning the cookware into its own source of heat.
 The cooktop surrounding the element does become hot but generates heat through an electromagnetic reaction directly in the pot or pan.
 The system allows for a rapid rise or drop in temperature.
 This often leads to faster cooking, especially in saucepans and pots—water will usually come to a boil much faster on most induction cooktops.
 Another benefit of an induction cooktop is the lack of an open flame or hot cooktop surface to keep an eye on.
+Compare induction vs. gas cooktops to find the best fit for you.

 Keep in mind that you can't use aluminum or copper cookware on an induction cooktop.
 To determine if your cookware is induction-compatible, simply hold a magnet to the bottom.
 If the magnet clings, the cookware is likely induction-compatible.
 Many induction-compatible cookware options are now labeled by the manufacturer as such, as well.
-Learn more about how induction cooking measures up.

 Downdraft cooktop Downdraft cooktop

-3. DOWNDRAFT COOKTOPS
+4. DOWNDRAFT COOKTOPS

 A downdraft cooktop can come in a gas or electric configuration, and it integrates the ventilation system directly into the cooking surface, eliminating the need for an overhead vent.
 Downdraft cooktops are a good option if you’re installing your cooktop on a kitchen island where there isn’t room for a hood, or if you just like an open feel to your kitchen.
 Keep in mind that you’ll need under-counter cabinet space to house internal components essential to the operation of a downdraft cooktop.

-STOVETOP FEATURES
+COOKTOP FEATURES

 Some stovetops come with special features that enhance the cooking experience.
 These special features may include: